-Latin American Studies Minor Requirements PDF
+Latin American Students Minor Requirements

-Legal Studies (Major)
+Legal Studies/Pre-Law (Major only)

 The Legal Studies program is designed to prepare students for law school or other similar graduate education by providing a solid background in politics, philosophy, economics, and history.
-The program draws from several disciplies in the Humanities (Government, History, and Speech Communications) and other areas as well (Economics, Business, and Philosophy).
+The program draws from several disciplines in the Humanities (Government, History, and Speech Communications) and other areas as well (Economics, Business, and Philosophy).
 Students in this major are introduced to topics that will help them plan for careers in law, such as business law, criminal law, and trial law.
 The program emphasizes our nation's founding principles, a reliance of the rule of law, and a belief in natural law as the foundation for American jurisprudence.
 The Legal Studies major presents a rigorous educational program that provides the fundamentals for success in graduate or law school and the practice of law while upholding ethics and values consistent with the mission of the School of Humanities and the University.

-Legal Studies Major Requirements PDF
+Legal Studies Major Requirements

-Sociology (Minor)
+Sociology (Minor only)